Step-by-Step – How to Make Salmon Sushi Bake at Home

 Last weekend, my sister brought this incredible casserole to our family potluck.
 Frankly, I didn’t expect much from what looked like deconstructed sushi.
 But truth be told, that first bite of her sushi salmon bake completely changed my perspective on fusion cooking.
-The creamy, flaky salmon layered over perfectly seasoned rice had everyone asking for seconds—and the recipe.
+The creamy, flaky salmon layered over perfectly seasoned rice had everyone asking for seconds and the recipe.

 Why You’ll Love This Recipe

-• Quick weeknight dinner: Ready in just 45 minutes, way faster than ordering delivery • Crowd-pleaser: Feeds 6-8 people easily, perfect for potlucks or family gatherings
+- Quick weeknight dinner: Ready in just 45 minutes, way faster than ordering delivery

-• Budget-friendly: Uses simple ingredients you probably already have • Customizable: Add your favorite sushi toppings without the rolling technique • Make-ahead friendly: Prep components earlier, assemble when ready to bake
+Budget-friendly: Uses simple ingredients you probably already have - Customizable: Add your favorite sushi toppings without the rolling technique

-To Make Sushi Salmon Bake You’ll Need
+To Make Salmon Sushi Bake You’ll Need

 Essential Base Ingredients: